Tito Rojas

-Julio César "Tito" Rojas López (June 14, 1955 – December 26, 2020), also known as "El Gallo Salsero", was a Puerto Rican salsa singer and songwriter.
+Julio César "Tito" Rojas López (June 14, 1955 – December 26, 2020), also known as "El Gallo Salsero", was a Puerto Rican salsa singer.

 Early years

 Tito Rojas was born and raised in the town of Humacao, Puerto Rico, which is located on the east coast of Puerto Rico.
 There, he received his primary and secondary education.
 He enjoyed singing to his family and he would also sing the latest salsa tunes with his friends.

 Singing career

 In 1975, he auditioned for Pedro Conga and his International Orchestra and was hired as a singer.
 After a short while, he left the band and joined the "Conjunto Borincuba", conducted by Justo Betancourt, as lead singer.
 With this band, he participated in the recording of Con Amor (With Love), which became a "hit" in 1978.

 That same year Rojas joined the Fania All-Stars and had a "hit" song with El Campesino (The Farmer).
 After spending some time with the Fania All-Stars, Rojas decided to form his own band the "Conjunto Borincano", but the venture was short-lived.
 In 1987 and 1989, he had hits with the salsa versions of the ballads Noche de Bodas (Wedding Night), and Quiereme Tal Como Soy (Love me the way I am).
 These were accomplished after he joined the "Puerto Rican Power" band.

 In 1990, Rojas went solo and recorded Sensual (1990), Condename (1992), and A Mi Estilo (At My Style) (1994).
 Condename would garner Rojas his first Lo Nuestro nominations for Tropical Album of the Year and Tropical Male Artist of the Year in 1993.
 However, it was his 1995 recording Por Propio Derecho (On my own right), that placed Rojas on Latin Billboard's hit list.
 The album's lead single, "Esperándote" ("Waiting for You") became his first number-one hit on the Billboard Tropical Airplay chart and was nominated Tropical Song of the Year at the 1996 Lo Nuestro Awards.
 He gained the recognition he always wanted when he won the Paoli Prize for "Best Salsa Artist of the Year" and an "ACE" Award.

 In 1996, Rojas had hits with Humildemente (Humbly) and Pal' Pueblo (For my town), he also released 20th Aniversario, Alegrias y Penas and Navidad con Tito in 1999.
 Alegrias y Penas contains the hit song, "Por Mujeres Como Tú" (originally recorded by Pepe Aguilar a year earlier), which became his second number-one hit on the Tropical Airplay chart and also earned him another nomination for Tropical Song of the Year at the 2000 Lo Nuestro Awards.
 The album itself was certified double platinum in the Latin field by the RIAA for selling 200,000 copies in the United States.